Review – Grand Theft Auto IV

 Like so many other people in the gaming world, I must admit that I like Call of Duty 4’s Single Player campaign a hell of a lot.
 There are the usual reasons, such as its high level of polish and a well built game engine, but the bottom line is that COD4 is one of the few modern shooters that both understands and implements the storytelling techniques of Half Life 2.
 This is important not only because it can make for a great experience, but it shows that Infinity Ward truly is a premiere developer, one who understands what a shooter can (and sometimes should) do.

-When I discuss the “Half Life 2” way of doing things, I am referring to that game’s ability to use scripted scenes and setpieces from start to finish, and somehow make them feel like a massive, detailed, living world. → Speak softly and carry a big post.
+When I discuss the “Half Life 2” way of doing things, I am referring to that game’s ability to use scripted scenes and setpieces from start to finish, and somehow make them feel like a massive, detailed, living world.
+It strings you along a very tight, very linear path, but if you wind up under its spell, you feel as if that path is the most natural and logical choice. → The Adventures of Cookie and Read

 Review – Assassins Creed